twexdo/twexdo/README.md

 ### Hey, I'm Adrian 👋

-Full Stack Developer from Romania React on the front, Node on the back.
+Full Stack Developer from Romania — React on the front, Node on the back.
-I build products end to end and I get unreasonably into CI/CD and infrastructure.
+I enjoy building products end-to-end, from idea to deployment… and then over-engineering the CI/CD just a little 😄

+Right now, this profile might look a bit empty — and that’s intentional.
+Most of my work lives in professional projects, while older personal ones didn’t reflect the standards I aim for.

+So I archived them and I’m rebuilding this space properly — with clean, structured projects that represent my journey toward becoming a Senior Full-Stack Developer.

 [![Portfolio](https://img.shields.io/badge/Portfolio-stef--adrian--98.web.app-0a0a0a?style=flat-square&logo=firefox&logoColor=white)](https://stef-adrian-98.web.app/)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-twexdo-0077B5?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/twexdo/)